AY2526S1-CS2103T-T12-3/tp/docs/DeveloperGuide.md

   - 1a1.
 System displays error.
   - 1a2.
 User enters new data.
   - Steps 1a1-1a2 are repeated until the data entered is correct.

     Use case ends.
 - 1b.
 System cannot find role to be deleted.
   - 1b1.
 System displays error.
   - 1b2.
 User enters new data.
+  - Steps 1b1-1b2 are repeated until the data entered is correct.

+    Use case ends.
+- 1c.
+User enters multiple roles, with 1 or more invalid roles.
+  - 1c1.
+System detects the invalid error and rejects the command entirely.
+  - 1c2.
+User enters new data.
-  - Steps 1b1-b2 are repeated until the data entered is correct.
+  - Steps 1c1-1c2 are repeated until the data entered is correct.

     Use case ends.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `17` installed.
    2. Should be able to hold up to 1000 members without a noticeable sluggishness in performance for typical usage.
       3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
       4. Member attributes (e.g., name, role, subcom) must be persistent and retained until explicitly deleted by an admin.
       5. All data must be stored in a json file
       6. The system must respond to user actions (e.g., creating a subcom, editing a user) within 2 seconds under normal load.
       7. The system must be usable by a non-technical club leader with less than 1 hour of onboarding/training.

 ### Glossary